GENERAL PRODUCT SECURITY

 CPA Global has an established data retention and disposal policy to standardize the process of retaining and disposing off confidential information in electronic or paper form.
 The policy defines periodicity for retaining information based upon statutory and other applicable requirements and how to safely dispose it off at the end of the retention period.

-Upon contract termination, all client data on cloud hosted SaaS products are contract termination are deleted logically in 30 days unless notified, in a manner designed to ensure that they cannot reasonably be accessed or read, unless there is a legal obligation imposed on CPA Global preventing it from deleting all or part of the environments. from the servers and storage volumes.
+Upon contract termination, all client data on cloud hosted SaaS products is deleted logically in 30 days unless notified, in a manner designed to ensure that it cannot reasonably be accessed or read, unless there is a legal obligation imposed on CPA Global preventing it from deleting all or part of the environments from the servers and storage volumes.
 Replicas at DR site are updated to match production and backup copies are overwritten.

 Memotech is a single tenant product dedicated for each client.
 Upon termination of the contract, CPA Global will delete the entire AWS Virtual Private Cloud (VPC) for client environments and any production data residing therein within 30 days unless notified, in a manner designed to ensure that they cannot reasonably be accessed or read, unless there is a legal obligation imposed on CPA Global preventing it from deleting all or part of the environments.
 All compute (AWS EC2) and storage (AWS S3) instances in AWS are encrypted using Elastic Block Storage (EBS) volumes and TDE.
 AWS allows to data be wiped as per NIST 800-88 or DoD 5220.22-M guidelines.